malachyayala/httpApp/README.md

 Once pip installed, run 'pip3 install Django' in your terminal.

 <h3>Step #4:</h3>
 Next, you must install MySql.
 Follow this: https://pypi.org/project/mysqlclient/ guide depending on which OS you have.
 Personally, I have macOS and ran into some issues installing MySql.
-These are the commands I eventually ran to make it run:
+These are the commands I eventually ran to make it run: <br />
 - brew install mysql<br />
 - brew install openssl<br />
 - export PATH=${PATH}:/usr/local/mysql/bin/<br />